A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 \subsection{Plasma Test Problems}

 In this section, we present numerical results that demonstrate the performance of the proposed methods for fields in PIC applications.
-The PIC method we use implements standard conservative charge weighting for electrostatic problems and conservative current weighting \cite{Mardahl97conservation} for electromagnetic problems in 2D.
-The electrostatic problems use FFT to solve Poisson's equation, while the electromagnetic problems use the staggered Yee grid \cite{Yee1966}.
+The benchmark PIC methods used in the comparisons implement standard conservative charge weighting for electrostatic problems and conservative current weighting \cite{VillasenorChargeConservation92} for electromagnetic problems in 2D.
+The electrostatic problems use the FFT to solve Poisson's equation, while the electromagnetic problems use the staggered FDTD grid introduced by Yee \cite{Yee1966}.
 First, we test the particle methods and test the formulation with a single particle moving through known fields.
 We then focus on applying the methods to problems involving fields that respond to the motion of the particles.
-This includes the well-known two-stream instability as well as more challenging beam problems which can be used to demonstrate divergence cleaning techniques.
-We use the physical constants listed in Table \ref{tab:physical constants} in the plasma test problems presented in this work.
+This includes the well known two-stream instability as well as more challenging simulations of plasma sheaths and particle beams.
+In particular, the last problem we consider is the Mardahl beam problem \cite{Mardahl97conservation}, which is a popular benchmark problem for relativistic beams.
+Note that in each of the plasma experiments presented in this paper, we use the physical constants listed in Table \ref{tab:physical constants}.
+We remark that the implementation used to obtain the results presented in this section is based on a non-dimensionalization whose details can be found in Appendix \ref{app:Non-dim}.
+We provide the relevant parameters used to setup each of the test problems, so that the results can be more easily reproduced and compared with other methods.